snezhig/front-matter-plugin-api-provider/readme.md

 const api = getApiSafe(this.app);

 //Resolve title asynchronously.
-//It will a promise which waits plugin or managers, then resolves title. api.resolve(path).then(console.log);
+//It will a promise which waits plugin or features, then resolves title. api.resolve(path).then(console.log);

 //Resolve title synchronously.
 It will return null, if plugin is not ready yet